 As early as the 1980’s, $49 million was spent on hydrilla management.
 The numbers have since increased until infestations have become a budgetary burden in those localities with the highest populations of the plant.
 It is now known that cold tolerance is another aspect of hydrilla plant information, a detail that makes management even more challenging.

 Methods of Controlling Hydrilla Weeds

-Physical control such as lowering water levels, adding aquatic dye or covering the surface of the water to reduce light have minimal effect.
+Physical control such as lowering water levels, adding aquatic dye, or covering the surface of the water to reduce light has minimal effect.
 Drained ponds may respond to granular herbicides applied to the mud to eliminate tubers.